 "By collaborating with NIH and Johns Hopkins, Suburban Hospital assures patients that the care provided will be the most advanced available," says Dr. Horvath.
 "This is a true combination of high-tech and high-touch."

-Originally from Boston, Dr. Corcoran, cardiothoracic surgeon for the NIH Heart Center at Suburban Hospital, received his undergraduate degree magna cum laude from Harvard University and completed his medical training and surgical residency at Georgetown University.
+Originally from Boston, Dr. Corcoran, cardiothoracic surgeon at Suburban Hospital, received his undergraduate degree magna cum laude from Harvard University and completed his medical training and surgical residency at Georgetown University.
 Following his cardiothoracic surgery residency at Walter Reed, he remained there for 11 years, expanding and improving the clinical services, training opportunities and research endeavors.
 Dr. Corcoran also served as a senior policy advisor to the Office of the Surgeon General of the United States Army on all cardiothoracic surgery matters.